camunda/camunda-docs-static/get-started/content/rpa/installation.md

 ### Logging configuration

-We recommend to enable simple logging by adding this as the last line to `application.yml`:
+We recommend enabling simple logging by adding this as the last line to `application.yml`:

 ```
 logging.level.org.camunda.bpm.rpa.bridge.externaltask: DEBUG